April 2026

 Sawela Lodges, Naivasha, Kenya

 The World Potato Congress brings together the global potato community every two years.
 Kenya 2026 will focus on sustainable agriculture, innovation, and building partnerships for a food-secure future.
+A must attend to stay relevant on a global level.

 View the events calendar